d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 Do you want to continue and remove 12 AMIs [y/N] ? :
 ```

-Note that values not matching the search are automatically excluded: `no-tags (excluded)`
+Values not matching the search are automatically excluded: `no-tags (excluded)`.

-You can see what's being done behind the [scenes](https://github.com/bonclay7/aws-amicleaner/blob/master/amicleaner/core.py#L225-L245):
+Let's see how it's done behind the [scenes](https://github.com/bonclay7/aws-amicleaner/blob/master/amicleaner/core.py#L225-L245):

 ```python
 def reduce_candidates(self, mapped_candidates_ami, keep_previous=0):